isnok/py-flowlib/README.md

 _FT_COMPLETE=source ft
 ```
 to your `.bashrc` or hook it up in `/etc/` somewhere.
-Most likely `flowtool` will have a convenience installer
+Maybe one day `flowtool` will have an even more convenient distribution
-package that we all can use one day.
+method (than python packages), that can install the completion into your
+system automatically.
+The current method (virtualenv) does not allow this,
+and installing the completion system-wide without the tool is currently
+possible, but will yield ugly errors, if you try to complete outside of
+your virtual environment.

 ## Todo

-* Invent and implement more features.
+* Invent and implement more commands.
+* Gitflow module is still a collection of "old code".
-* There must be many more tools waiting to be wrapped in quality git hooks.
+* Create more useful git hooks.

-* Issue Tracker integration was planned, but is now postponed (feel free to add it if required)
+### Release Plan

+- 0.8: code cleanups, restructuring and a "real" documentation
+- 0.9: convert (most) doctests to "real" (py-)tests